Jacob Widell Zetterström: Derby County

 On 16 August 2024, Widell Zetterström signed with English Championship club Derby County, on a three-year-contract after an undisclosed fee was agreed between Derby and Djurgården.
 Widell Zetterström made his Derby County debut in a 2–1 defeat to Watford on 24 August 2024.
 Widell Zetterström established himself as Derby's first choice goalkeeper beating off competition from Josh Vickers.
 Widell Zetterström's season came to a premature end in April 2025 with four games of the season remaining, after a facial injury picked up against Portsmouth, during the 2024–25 season he played 42 times for Derby, 40 times in the league with nine clean sheets as Derby finished 19th in the Championship.

+Widell Zetterström returned from injury ahead of the 2025–26 season and kept his place as first-choice goalkeeper.
+He was nominated for the EFL Championship Player of the Month for October 2025.
+Amid transfer speculation about a potential move to a Premier League club, it was reported in January 2026 that Widell Zetterström was in talks over a potential contact extension at Derby.
+In January 2026, Widell Zetterström was forced out of the Derby team with an viral infection.
+He was ruled out of action for February and March with Derby head coach John Eustace calling the mystery illness a "worrying" time for the player who suffered multiple concussions when playing in Sweden, he was sent for tests to investigate the issue.
+Widell Zetterström returned to action 18 April 2026 in a match against Oxford United, after a three-month absence from the team.
+His save from Scott Twine's free-kick on 22 August 2025 against Bristol City was awarded Save of the Season at Derby County's end-of-season awards.
+Widell Zetterström made 33 appearances for Derby County during his second season at the club, keeping seven clean sheets.

 International career

 Widell Zetterström made his full international debut for Sweden on 12 January 2023, playing for 45 minutes before being replaced by Oliver Dovin in a friendly 2–1 win against Iceland.

+Widell Zetterström was named in Sweden's 2026 FIFA World Cup squad.
+Widell Zetterström was second choice behind Kristoffer Nordfeldt in Sweden's opening two fixtures of the World Cup but after a poor performance from Nordfeldt his second game, Widell Zetterström played in Sweden's final 1–1 drawn Group F game against Japan, as well as Sweden's last 32 game 3–0 defeat against France, he received praise for his performance in both these matches.

+Personal life

+Widell Zetterström's maternal grandfather was the pediatrician Rolf Zetterström, while his grandmother was Jelena Rennerová, who had fled Communist-era Czechoslovakia with the help of Olof Palme, the former Swedish prime minister.